 Large networks can be built by interconnecting switches.
-There are many classical techniques (eg Banyan networks, Clos networks, etc ref [...]).
+There are many classical techniques (e.g. Banyan networks [67], Clos networks, etc [68].
 In the simple interconnection techniques, the non-blocking property of the switching elements is not conserved.
 Figure 57 illustrates this fact on a simple example: even if the 2x2 switches are non-blocking, it is obvious that, for instance, a transfer between ports 1 and 5 blocks a possible simultaneous transfer between ports 2 and 6.